estebanleonsoto/cljs-utils/README.md

 # dca-tec.js-utils

-A ClojureScript library designed to ... well, that part is up to you.
+A ClojureScript library that provides a set of basic utility functions and wrappers for basic java-script and dom-related work.

 ## Usage

-FIXME
+# Unit test:
+    lein test :only dca-tec.chrome-test/run-chrome-test

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 dca-tec UG (haftungsbeschränkt)

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.